-Dear ladies and gentlemen,
+Dear Ladies and Gentlemen,

-In the past 2012/2013 financial year we dealt in great detail with the company's situation, strategic alignment and medium-term perspectives.
+In the past 2012/2013 financial year we dealt in great detail with the company's situation, its perspectives and its strategic alignment.
 We advised the Board of Management in its management of the company and monitored its conduct in accordance with the requirements of the law, the Articles of Association and the Code of Procedure.
-At our meetings, the Board of Management provided us with regular, prompt and extensive written and oral reports on the business performance and the economic situation of the company and its subsidiaries.
+At our meetings, the Board of Management provided us with regular, prompt and extensive written and oral reports on the business performance and economic situation of the company and its subsidiaries.
 The Supervisory Board was involved in decisions of major significance for the company.
 Moreover, the Supervisory Board Chairman was in regular contact with the Board of Management, and especially with its Chairman, outside the framework of meetings to discuss significant issues and also to hold a number of working meetings.